 According to the Buddhist texts, the origin of Kapilvastu is interesting.
 King Wokak of Koshala was divorced by his wife with five sons and six daughters.
 The King Wokak married another wife and lived together with a son.
 Afterward, the divorced wife and children went to the north and met the Vedic Sage Kapil.
 There was a dense forest of Sal.
 Sage Kapil advised to cut down the Sal forest to live in there.
 The land given by Sage Kapil changed into Kapilvastu.
 The Sal Cutter (divorced family of the King) became the Sakya family.

 Gotihawa is Located 3 km southwest of Taulihawa.
 Gotihawa is believed that to be the birthplace of Krakuchanda Buddha, who came before Shakyamuni Buddha.
 There we can see broken Ashokan pillar and brick structures of stupas and monasteries.
 The villagers are still using an ancient well.
 The development of the site is believed to have started in the 6th century BC.
-Rectangular and wedge-shaped bricks containing a large amount of rice husk, vegetation, and straw dating back to 3rd century BC is here.
+Rectangular and wedge-shaped bricks containing a large amount of rice husk, vegetation, and straw dating back to 3rd century BC are here.

 It is located 3 km southwest of Taulihawa.
 The ancient Nyagrodharama is famous because the King Syddhodhana met Buddha first time after his renunciation.